 - There are sacrifices you will make for being the most successful.

 - Men reach for opportunities more than women do.

 - Men don’t know where the women’s bathroom is.
 (There is supposed to be irony in this.)

 - Men have more pressure to succeed than women do to succeed.

 - Women entrepreneurs and women C-levels of “older generations” are not going to change this.
 The future generations can change this.

-How do we do this better and do this stronger in 2011?
+How do we do this better and do this stronger?
 Not five or ten years from now, but starting this year.

 3 Rules to live by as a Woman in Business:

 - Women underestimate their own abilities.